Why do we wear a wedding ring on the third finger of the left hand?

 or...

-Whatever the original reasoning was, this finger became rather special and the natural choice to bear a wedding ring.
+¶ Nobody really knows why the third finger is used, but whatever the original reasoning was, this finger became rather special and the natural choice to bear a wedding ring.

-Interestingly (well, OK, maybe not so interesting), recent studies2 suggest that the length of the ring-finger, relative to the length of other fingers, is determined by the prenatal exposure to higher levels of testosterone.
+Interestingly (well, OK, maybe not so interesting), recent studies suggest that the length of the ring-finger, relative to the length of other fingers, is determined by the prenatal exposure to higher levels of testosterone.
 And higher levels of testosterone can affect one's ability in sport, language acquisition, susceptibility to autism, analytical superiority, sexual orientation, visual-motor skills, etc. A much greater brain-shaping influence is likely to be one's experiences, opportunities and environment, but the ring-finger length ratio remains an appealing study for psychologists.

 Some cultures have different traditions.
 The Irish, for example, have an interesting 'code', where the position of a ring can send a subtle message to prospective suitors.
 (See Claddagh Ring.)